stomt/stomt-unreal-plugin/README.md

 * Label the feedback automatically (e.g. with the game version number)
 * All feedback is collected at your STOMT profile ([Example](https://www.stomt.com/empires-of-the-undergrowth)) where you can manage and react to the feedback
 * Login with a STOMT account or anonymously
-* Leave EMail after writing a stomt.
+* Leave EMail after writing a stomt
-* Persistent Login across all unreal games.
+* Persistent Login across all unreal games

 ## Some Use-Cases // What will the result look like? // Example Games that use our widget